Difference Between Salary Account and Savings Account

 Introduction

-A salary account is one opened by an employer to credit your salary.
-Typically when you join an organisation, your employer provides you with a new account in which your salary, bonuses, and financial incentives are credited each month.
-This account is also known as a zero balance account, as you are not obligated to maintain minimum balances.
+A Salary Account is one opened by an employer to credit your salary.
+Typically, when you join an organisation, your employer provides you with a new account in which your salary, bonuses, and financial incentives are credited each month.
+This account is also known as a zero-balance account because you are not required to maintain a minimum balance.

 With DBS Bank app, you can open a new saving account in a few minutes!
 Download the app to get started.